West Jefferson Hills School District: Gill Hall Elementary

 Gill Hall Elementary is one of two K-2 elementary schools in the West Jefferson Hills School District.
 Gill Hall was originally built in 1955 with only 8 classrooms, and was renovated in 1962, 1992, and 2002.Mr.
 Adam Zunic is the principal of Gill Hall Elementary School.
 Gill Hall is a primary school with over 300 students enrolled in K-2.
-There are four to five classrooms of each level with class sizes ranging from 19–28 students.
+There are four to five classrooms of each level with class sizes ranging from 19 to 28 students.
 There are 13 regular classroom teachers, as well as part- or full-time music, art, physical education, library, gifted, writing, science, and learning support teachers.
 Gill Hall also has a part-time school counselor, as well as a full-time school police officer.
 Curriculum and Instruction are based on the WJHSD core values of personalizing instruction to the meet the needs of each student.
 A 10 classroom addition and renovation were completed in November 2019 to accommodate increasing enrollment.
 In 2015, Gill Hall was ranked as the 4th leading elementary school in Allegheny County.